OrHaroni/Whatsapp-NOA/README.md

 To save images in our database, we converted the image to a string of bytes and convert it at our will.

+## How to start
+First you need to register as a new user, you can do that easily from the register page.
+Next, you can log in with your username and password to the chat page.
+At the top you can add *ONLY REGISTERED USERS* to open a chat with, when logged out, your whole chats and conversations are saved.

 Have fun looking at our project, Whatsapp-NOA(Naor Or Adar).